 Responsive web design is where a designer creates a website that will resize or ‘respond’ to different devices, adjusting its size, design, and layout to the device.
 Responsive design travels from laptops to tablets to large desktop computers and to smartphones.
 Responsive websites use fluid grids so they recognise the device and automatically adjust and shift to the device.
 The sizes, shapes and images aren’t the only considerations.

 Responsive web design is considering how website’s assets can change from device to device.
 A button might be easy to click or select with a mouse on a desktop computer but it could be more tricky using your thumb on a smartphone.
 There are a lot of small but important considerations that make a website truly responsive.
+You can read about a few of these aspects here.

 The term ‘responsive design’ was coined in the early 2010s, but the first website to feature responsive web design was actually Audi’s back in late 2001.
 It was partially responsive and would resize according to the size of the user’s browser.
 A year later, in 2002, the first ‘smartphone’ was released: the Blackberry.
 It wasn’t until 2006 that smartphones began to be marketed in the United States as devices for entertainment rather than business.
 The iPad then came in 2010 but the year of responsive web design didn’t come around for another three years, in 2013.